learn.web

 Good UX is about removing friction and making things obvious.
 Users shouldn’t have to think about how to use your interface—they should be able to accomplish their goals quickly and easily.

 The best way to find UX issues?
 Watch real users try to use your site.
-Their confusion and frustration will highlight problems you’d never notice yourself.

 Fix these common mistakes, and you’ll see immediate improvements in user satisfaction and conversion rates.